I ended my visit to the Scottish village of Dunning with a delicious Sunday lunch at the Kirkstyle Inn.

-Mark and I enjoyed a delicious dinner in the Inn’s restaurant during our visit, and you can read my full review of our meal here.
+I enjoyed a delicious dinner in the Inn’s restaurant during my visit, and you can read my full review dinner at the Kirkstyle inn here.

-So when we were asked if we would like to stay for Sunday lunch the next day, we accepted the invitation eagerly!
+So when I was asked if I would like to stay for Sunday lunch the next day, I accepted the invitation eagerly!

 Sunday Lunch at the Kirkstyle Inn